awsdocs/amazon-ecs-developer-guide/doc_source/private-auth.md

 To provide access to the secrets that you create, manually add the following permissions as an inline policy to the task execution role\.
 For more information, see [Adding and Removing IAM Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage-attach-detach.html)\.
 + `secretsmanager:GetSecretValue`
 + `kms:Decrypt`—Required only if your key uses a custom KMS key and not the default key\.
+The ARN for your custom key should be added as a resource\.

 An example inline policy adding the permissions is shown below\.